 Create an invisible signature

-If you omit the appearance, position, and formFieldName options, the API creates an invisible digital signature.
-The signature remains cryptographic, and PDF readers that support digital signature validation can validate it.
+If you omit the data multipart field, or omit its appearance, position, and formFieldName options, the API creates an invisible digital signature.
+The signature remains cryptographic, and compatible PDF readers can validate it.

-Use an invisible signature when you need document integrity and authenticity without rendering a signature appearance on the page.
+Use an invisible signature when you need tamper evidence without rendering a signature appearance on the page.

 Create a visible signature